A Simple Algorithm for Consistent Query Answering under Primary Keys: Conclusion

 \section{Conclusion}

 We have presented a simple polynomial time algorithm for certain query answering over inconsistent "databases" under "primary key constraints".
 The query is always certain when the algorithm outputs ``yes'', but it may produce false negative answers.
-For "path queries" and "self-join-free" queries we have characterized the cases when our algorithm computes all "certain answers".
-In particular, when "certainty" is in polynomial time, the algorithm correctly computes all certain answers.\sidediego{kind of strange to talk about certain answers because we restrict to boolean queries} We have also shown that our fixpoint algorithm is bounded if, and only if, the "certainty" of the query can be expressed in first-order logic.
+For "path queries" and "self-join-free" queries we have characterized the cases when our algorithm computes all certain answers.
+In particular, when "certainty" is in polynomial time, the algorithm correctly computes the answer.
+We have also shown that our fixpoint algorithm is bounded if, and only if, the "certainty" of the query can be expressed in first-order logic.

+Throughout the paper we have only considered boolean queries.
+The algorithm can be extended to the non-boolean setting as follows: if $\bar{x}$ are the free variables of $q$, we compute $\Delta(q,D,\bar{a})$ as for $\Delta(q,D)$ but always assigning $\bar{x}$ to $\bar{a}$.
+The algorithm returns $\bar{a}$ if $\Delta(q,D,\bar{a})$ eventually contains the empty set and if this happens $\bar{a}$ is a certain answer.
+This still takes polynomial time in data complexity.
+In the presence of constants we can use a similar technique where the interpretation of the constants $\bar{c}$ are fixed to $\bar{a}$ (and we only need one iteration if there are no free variables).
+Thus, the algorithm can be adapted to the non-boolean setting as well.

-Even though recent progress have been made, the "Dichotomy Conjecture" remains a challenging problem.
+Even though recent progress has been made, the "Dichotomy Conjecture" remains a challenging problem.
 We add to the list of challenges a (decidable) characterization of when our fixpoint algorithm correctly computes the certain answers.
 We believe this is an interesting problem.